Thursday, 28 May 2009

 I have fond memories of this course as it was my first ever run in a Club vest in May 2007.
 I also beat my PB by about 75s, although I do recall the mighty Sir Dave Frampton storming past me at 8k!

 It’s a two lap course run mostly on pavements in a residential area.
-It scores 7.61 (average metres gained/mile) on my ranking system, placing it 38/90 in order of difficulty.
-For comparison, the recent FVS MWL 10k scores 8.59.
+It scores 11.38 (average metres gained/lost per mile) on my hill-ranking system, placing it 39th out of the 82 listed road-races.
 Most people consider this to be quite a fast course and I would agree, but it is not flat.
+For comparison, the NHRR Stevenage MWL 10k scores 15.42 (19th) in the same rankings.

 2 comments: